bluepersia/AutoScope/README.md

 #### 🗂️ Organization

-Set up a repo for your private work, and inside it, add the repo of your team's project.
+Set up a Git repo for your private work, and inside it, add the Git repo of your team's project.
 Set `teamGit` to the project repo, and `teamSrc` to the folder/s that contains the source files of the project.

 #### 🔄 Workflow